YArazov/physics_defense/README.md

    - Integrate gravity and user-applied forces (e.g., fling).
 7. **Game World Management**
    - Track and update all entities in the game world.
+   - Separate or move some of the code from main.js into world.js, which code is related to keeping track of game objects or entities while main.js will be responsible for just the game loop logic
 8. **Basic Game Mechanics**
    - Add simple enemy and projectile logic.
 9. **User Interaction**